Kanchenjunga Base Camp Trek

 Kangchenjunga Base Camp Trek -

 - Airport transfers

-- National Park Fees and special permit for Kangchenjunga area
+- National Park Fees and permit for Kangchenjunga area

-- Personal costs on trek, e.g cold drinks, laundry, hot showers, bottled water (~£50)
+- Personal costs on trek - hot and cold drinks, hot showers, charging, wifi, snacks.

-Additionally we plan treks with sufficient rest days and with achievable daily altitude increases which gives good time to acclimatise.
+Additionally we plan treks with sufficient rest days and with achievable daily altitude increases in order to acclimatise.
 Reducing the number of days may make the price cheaper but the chances of successfully completing the trek also greatly reduce.

 We have our own licensed company in Kathmandu, Adventure Alternative Nepal and full time staff to operate all our treks, climbs and tours in Nepal.